-• Indiana University:
+Indiana University:

-All students electing the Pass/Fail option must fill out an IU Pass/Fail Form (available at the Program office) by the deadline set at the Program site.
-The Pass/Fail option is not permitted for the Cours Intensif, APA courses, or classes that are required by the Program.
+All students electing the Pass/Fail option must fill out an IU Pass/Fail Form (available at the program office) by the deadline set at the program site.
+The Pass/Fail option is not permitted for the Cours intensif, APA courses, or classes that are required by the program.
 There is also a limit to two Pass/Fail courses across the year.
 IU students can only take one Pass/Fail each semester.
 Courses taken pass/fail may not be used to satisfy any requirements other than overall hours towards graduation.
-Courses can only be taken Pass/Fail in a student's major if all of its requirements have already been completed.
+Courses can only be taken pass/fail in a student's major if they have already completed all of their major requirements.
 Students that fail a course taken as Pass/Fail will have the grade of "F" factored into their cumulative GPA.